 Water Line Locates

-For residential locates, the field operator will locate the curb stop (water service valve) which is generally found at the property line.
-If the work you are performing will not go near the water or sewer service, Environmental Utilities may provide a verbal clearance ticket number for your reference.
+An Environmental Utilities field operator will locate the curb stop (water service valve) which is generally found at the property line.
+If the work you are performing will not go near the water or sewer service, a verbal clearance may be provided for your reference.

 Daily Water Quality Testing

 To ensure that the City’s water is safe and meets acceptable standards, our field operators collect drinking water samples throughout each week from approximately 32 locations in the water distribution network.
 Over the course of a year, approximately 1,664 water samples are collected and tested for micro-biological, organic and inorganic contaminants which may affect the health of water users.
 Water samples are tested both at the Water Treatment Plant and at the Provincial Lab.

 The vast majority of samples that are taken are negative or absent of bacteria, however if there is evidence of bacteria, the system is flushed and re-chlorinated.
 Further samples are taken to ensure the bacteria have been eliminated and that the water is safe to use.